-It is the student's responsibility to know and understand the policies contained in this MISM Student Handbook and the Heinz College Handbook.
+It is the student's responsibility to know and understand the policies contained in this MISM Handbook Addendum, the Heinz College Handbook, and the CMU Graduate Student Handbook.
+All three combined cover CMU university policies and procedures along with specific Heinz College policies.

 As a full-time graduate student, you will normally complete the MISM program in three semesters.
 Note, the MISM program is not offered part-time.
 Students admitted to the 12 or 16-month track will complete 162 units in three semesters.